Training structure

 20h

-Approaches to ecology from long ago to today
+Approaches to long-term ecology today

 ECTS